shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 >
 > For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:
 > - customer balance at the end of each month
-> - minimum, average and maximum values of the running balance for each customer
+> - average values of the running balance for each customer
 > - running customer balance column that includes the impact of each transaction
 >
 > Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.